illuminati20043/Notes/content/The birth of Zionism.md

 In 140 BCE, a group of Jews stand up to the tyrant and drive him out of Israel : this event is celebrated as the Hanukkah.

+## Rome : ##

+Jewish-Roman relations are very ambiguous, going from very cordial to hostile and antigonistic.
+One needs a whole book to study Jewish-Roman relations, but for this article, we'll restrain ourselves to a few famous periods.

+-  The Roman Republic :

+Judea was conquered by the Roman Republic in 63 BCE, by the Roman general and future consul Pompey, marking the start of Roman involvment in Jewish affairs.
+Judea therefore became a client kingdom of the Roman Republic.